 Salesforce orgs need backup.
 And yet, many people assume their Salesforce data is safe.
-Unfortunately, all data is vulnerable to loss or corruption, so protecting it with backups is your best option at recovering when something goes wrong.
+Unfortunately, all data is vulnerable to loss or corruption, so protecting it with backups is your best option for recovering when something goes wrong.

 Why Salesforce orgs need backup